-1. Remove and discard all ice from the bin.

-- 2. Remove front panel. - 3.
-Drain the reservoir

-4. Prepare 2 gallons of an approved sanitizer solution in accordance with the instructions on the package, or use the following instructions for use of household bleach, if it meets local codes:

-Mix a sanitizing solution of 1 ounce of household bleach to 2 gallons of water.

-5. Pour 1 gallon of the sanitizer into the ice maker reservoir.

-6. Move the Wash/Off/Switch switch to "Wash", and allow the solution to circulate for a MINIMUM of 5 minutes.

-7. Move the Wash/Off/Switch switch to "Off".

-8. Remove the drain plug and drain the reservoir.

-9. Using a clean sponge and the remainder of the sanitizer solution, wipe the interior of the evaporator cover and the inside of the storage bin, taking care to wipe all surfaces that are normally in contact with ice.

-10. Replace the evaporator cover.
-Replace the front panel.

-11. Move the master switch to ON.
+- 1. Remove and discard all ice from the bin. - 2.
+Remove front panel. - 3.
+Drain the reservoir - 4.
+Prepare 2.5 gallons of McDonald's Sanitizer solution in accordance with the instructions on the package. - 5.
+Pour 1 gallon of the sanitizer into the ice maker reservoir. - 6.
+Move the main switch to "Wash", and allow the solution to circulate for a MINIMUM of 5 minutes. - 7.
+Move the main switch to "Off". - 8.
+Pull out the drain plug and drain the reservoir. - 9.
+Using a clean sponge and the remainder of the sanitizer solution, wipe the interior of the evaporator cover and the inside of the storage bin, taking care to wipe all surfaces that are normally in contact with ice. - 10.
+Replace the evaporator cover.
+Replace the front panel. - 11.
+Move the master switch to ON.